 But regarding the atmosphere, I have 3

 It has neat atmosphere with super tasty food.
+There is even pizza from the stone oven.

 The day in towns in Sumba ends very early, latest when electric power goes off again.
 Therefore you should start right after sunset and take your flashlight.